 What kinds of nicotine replacement products are available?

 There are a variety of over-the-counter (OTC) products and a few that are available by prescription.
 OTC products include nicotine gum, patches, lozenges, nasal sprays and e-cigarettes.
-It is important to follow directions for their use, and keep them away from children.
+It is important to follow directions for their use and to keep them away from children.
 The products are intended to be used in conjunction with a smoking cessation programme.
 Talk to your doctor about the best options for you.